TheSlossage/Simulating-a-PV-Powered-Lunar-Microgrid/README.md

 # Feasibility of PV Generation as a sole provider for an industrialized lunar microgrid

-This repository contains a Simulink model for simulating a PV-powered industrial lunar microgrid.
+This repository contains multiple Simulink models for simulating a PV-powered industrial lunar microgrid designed for my honours project.
 It is freely available for academic and research use.

 ## Contents
 Simulink Models